Scarabbean Senior Society Explained

 Activities

 The group has an annual meeting with current and past members every homecoming.
-It is either wholly or partly responsible for many events, traditions, and activities in student life, athletics, and academics.
+It is either wholly or partly responsible for many events, traditions, and activities in student life, athletics, and academics, although the secret nature of the society makes the exact extent of its involvement unknown.

 Criticism and reporting

-There has been criticism of the Scarabbean Senior Secret Society, but most of it has been within the past two decades.
+There has been criticism of the Scarabbean Senior Secret Society, mostly within the past two decades.
 Due to the strength of its secrecy, the group was largely anonymous, and nearly all students were unaware of its existence.
-However, the group connected student leaders and mid-to-high-level university administrators.
-Even in its early years, administrators handpicked members to discuss possible improvements.
-Then those students would feed the information to their respective groups and increase student support for these endeavors.[12]
-The closeness of students to administrators has led to beliefs that such student members have been compromised and no longer represent the interests of the student body but rather the administrators and that they have a severe conflict of interest.
+Purportedly, the group connected student leaders and university administrators, who would choose members to discuss possible improvements.
+Those students would then feed the information to their respective groups and increase student support for these endeavors.[12]
+The closeness of students to administrators has led to criticism that such student members have been "compromised" and no longer represent the interests of the student body, but rather the administrators, and that they have a severe conflict of interest.
 The secrecy could allow members to act in their interests instead without having to worry about an outcry from other students.[13]

-Other student leaders have occasionally decried the group for its influence on campus and ability to quash rival ideas that may not sync up with the group's ideas.
-In one letter to the editor in 1991 from several SGA executives and Torchbearer Award recipients, they point out how the group's existence undermines SGA as the Scarabbean Senior Secret Society is where the real interaction between students and administrators are located and where the implementation of ideas become a reality.[14]
+Other student leaders have occasionally decried the group for its influence on campus and ability to quash rival ideas that may not align with the group's ideas.
+One letter to the editor in 1991 from several SGA executives and Torchbearer Award recipients claims that the group's existence undermines SGA.[14]

-In the late 1990s and early 2000s, controversy concerning the group reached its loudest point.
-On the SGA discussion page, students continually posted about the Scarabs and how it was a major conspiracy.[15]
-It was not until an exposé by The Daily Beacon in November 1999 that the controversy was campus-wide.
-Students blasted the secrecy while outed members defended themselves by saying students should want top leaders to work in secret with the administration or blasted student ignorance.[13]
+In the late 1990s and early 2000s, controversy concerning the group peaked.
+On the SGA discussion page, students continually posted about the Scarabs, claiming the Society to be a major conspiracy.[15]
+It was not until an exposé by The Daily Beacon in November 1999 that the controversy was extended campus-wide.
+Students criticized the secrecy, while outed members defended themselves with the rhetoric that it's in the interest of students for top leaders to work in secret with the administration, or criticised student ignorance.[13]
 [16] Allegations of rigging SGA elections followed and students became distrustful of especially the top SGA executives.[17]
 The controversy followed into the next SGA election as flyers were posted around campus claiming that one of the candidates for president was a Scarab.[18]
 While the candidate did confirm during a debate that he was a Scarab, he still won the election.[19]
 [20]

-The general university lost interest in the organization after the early 2000s until 2017 when a Daily Beacon writer published a large feature on the organization discussing Scarabbean history and practices.[21]
-During his research, the reporter received documents and a list of names of current and former members that were later verified but not published.[21]
+The general university media lost interest in the organization after the early 2000s until 2017 when a Daily Beacon writer published a large feature on the organization discussing Scarabbean history and practices.[21]
+The reporter claims to have received documents and a list of names of current and former members that were later verified but not published.[21]
 In an interview for the article, UT-Martin chancellor Keith Carver said he was a member of the organization but had not been involved since his undergraduate graduation.
-After the publication of the 2017 article, a columnist involved with its reporting discussed his issues with society.[22]
+After the publication of the 2017 article, a columnist involved with its reporting discussed his issues with the society.[22]

 Notable members